Skip to article frontmatterSkip to article content

 But what is the form of MM?

-Moreover, because the inverse of a triangular matrix is also a triangular matrix (this can be proven by writing out the terms in the matrix multiplication algebra for U1U=IU^{-1} U = I), we therefore write a transformed version of our problem
+Our key insight is that the Gaussian elimination matrix MM for a full matrix inversion turns is a triangular matrix.
+Moreover, because the inverse of a triangular matrix is also a triangular matrix (this can be shown by writing out the algebraic terms in the matrix multiplication algebra for U1U=IU^{-1} U = I), we therefore write a transformed version of our problem

 Ux=MbU \mathbf{x} = M \mathbf{b}